Being in debt isn't uncommon. In, fact, the average American under the age of 35 has $101,970 in debt as of 2019 (including mortgage debt).

 But do your research beforehand.
 It is important to carefully research the company and make sure it is legitimate and has been open for several years before going with them.
 A debt settlement lawyer will work in a similar way as a debt settlement company.

 Alternatives to Debt Settlement

-Credit counseling provides another option.
+Credit counseling is another option.
 A credit counseling service will help you create a budget and will work with your creditors to reduce your monthly payments or interest rate.
 You will make monthly payments to them and they will pay your creditors.
 This is better than debt settlement, but it does affect your credit score.
-Bankruptcy is another option.
+Finally, bankruptcy is another option.
 It will severely affect your credit score and make it difficult for you to borrow money in the future.